kubikulek231/kpm-semestral-project/README.md

 # kpm-semestral-project
-Project done during MPA-KPM subject at FEEC BUT.
+Project done during MPA-KPM course at FEEC BUT.